 Amazon has been expanding its Australian operations significantly over the past few years.

-After finally making the original Kindle available to Australians back in 2009 via the US store - a process that continued with the Kindle Paperwhite and Kindle Touch - this year Amazon has also introduced the Kindle Fire HD tablet and Kindle Android App Store to Aussie consumers.
+After finally making the original Kindle available to Australians back in 2009 via the US store - a process that continued with the Kindle Paperwhite and Kindle Touch - this year Amazon has also introduced the

 And today, that Amazon presence has been consolidated into a single localised web portal, Amazon.com.au.
 The new Amazon store will offer Kindle books, eReaders and tablets to Aussies in the local currency, rather than just converting from US dollars or Pound Sterling at the checkout.